·

 verb “brace”

-brace; he braces; past braced, part. braced; ger. bracing
+infinitive brace; he braces; past tense braced; past part. braced; ger. bracing

 1. to get ready for something difficult or unpleasant that is about to happen